-The Garmin Drive Assist 51 offers up a range of features including live traffic and a dash cam in a compact package, but does it offer enough in today's world?
+The Garmin Drive Assist 51 offers up a range of features including live traffic and a dash cam in a compact package.

 The sat nav market is in a strange place.
 As our smartphones continue to improve their free navigation offerings you get the feeling the traditional sat nav is slowly getting squeezed out.

-It's forcing manufacturers of the traditional devices to find new ways of adding value to their standalone offerings, and the Drive Assist 51 certainly has a few tricks up its sleeve.
+It's forcing manufacturers of the traditional devices to find new ways of adding value to their standalone offerings, and the Drive Assist 51 certainly has a few neat features.

 Design and display